 - Blends (synthetic and natural)

 Natural hair brushes are a good choice for working in watercolour or gouache, because they tend to be softer and more flexible than hog hair brushes.
 Natural hair brushes come in different varieties.

 - Sable brushes maintain a perfect point, allowing for great control, and are excellent for precision marks.
-Sable hair is also naturally absorbent which means these brushes hold a lot of colour for excellent flow.
+Sable hair strands are conical, springy, and covered in tiny scales.
+The combination of the three factors increases the brush’s surface area and allows it to soak up a lot of colour.
 Sable brushes are very high quality, with the best – such as Winsor & Newton Series 7 brushes – handmade from the tip of the tail of the Siberian kolinsky sable.